-One unexplained element, according to the British newspaper, is a call, in which someone in the cockpit stated that the aircraft was at a cruising altitude of 35,000 feet -- something that had been done just six minutes earlier.
-Twelve minutes after that comes the "good night" message, at around the time Flight 370 was being transferred to Vietnam's control.
+One unexplained element, according to the British newspaper, is a call in which someone in the cockpit stated the aircraft was at a cruising altitude of 35,000 feet – something that had been done just six minutes earlier.
+Twelve minutes after that comes the “good night” message, at a point Flight 370 was being transferred to Vietnam’s control.

-Another wrinkle: Malaysia Airlines chief executive officer Ahmad Jauhari Yahya said the plane was carrying a cargo of lithium-ion batteries, although he didn't specify the volume of the shipment.
+Another wrinkle: Ahmad Jauhari acknowledged the plane was carrying a cargo of lithium-ion batteries, although he didn’t specify the volume of the shipment.

 They were implicated in the fatal crash of a UPS cargo plane in Dubai in 2010, and lithium-ion batteries used to power components on Boeing 787s were blamed for fires in those planes.

-There's no evidence the batteries played a role in the plane's disappearance, and Ahmad said they are routine cargo aboard aircraft.
+There’s no evidence the batteries played a role in the plane’s disappearance, and Yahya said they are routine cargo aboard aircraft.